The Founder's Guide to

 Overview

 Coral Capital is a venture capital firm based in Japan, founded in 2019 by James Riney and Yohei Sawayama after spinning out from 500 Startups Japan.
-The firm is dedicated to supporting entrepreneurs in building impactful companies across diverse sectors.
-With a strong focus on the Japanese startup ecosystem, Coral Capital manages approximately 60 billion yen (around $400 million) in assets and is committed to providing funding and resources to startups at various stages of development, from seed to Series D.
+The firm focuses on supporting entrepreneurs in building impactful companies across various sectors.
+Coral Capital manages approximately 60 billion yen (around $400 million) in assets under management (AUM) and has a strong emphasis on the Japanese startup ecosystem.

 Learn More